Virginia Record Seal

 Can you stop the Commonwealth's Attorney from requesting a hearing?

-No. The Commonwealth's Attorney can object to any petition, and that decision is entirely theirs.
+No. The Commonwealth's Attorney can object to any petition.
+That decision is entirely theirs.
 If they object, the court will very likely hold a hearing.
 This is not something your attorney or you can prevent.

 Can I file more than one sealing petition?